akeneo/pim-docs/import_and_export_data/formats/product.rst

 Product data structure
 ======================

-Products are exported in a file with the following fields:
+Products are exported in a file with the following fields.

 Attributes fields can be one of these: